 - Relate the issue to things that happen in your district or tell a compelling personal story that illustrates why you are advocating for the issue

-- Keep records of all your communications and send them to your regional advocacy coordinator
+- Keep records of all your communications and send them to your regional advocacy manager

 - Don’t become confrontational